dyz1209/PGC-APGCN/README.md

 ## Project Structure
-The project is modular and consists of the following four main files:
+The project is modular and consists of the following four main files：

 - **`config.py`**: Stores global configuration constants (such as `FILE_PATH`, `EPOCHS`, `LEARNING_RATE`, etc.) and memory monitoring tools.
 - **`features.py`**: Feature engineering module that handles data loading, time-series segmentation, normalization, and PCA dimensionality reduction based on variance contribution.